MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * HTTP/3 to `alt3.example:9443`
 * Fallback to the client's non-Alt-Svc connection behavior

-ECH-capable clients would use ECH when establishing any of these connections.

 The following connection attempts would not be allowed:

 * HTTP/3 to `alt.example:443` (not consistent with Alt-Svc)